staceybeck/yecatstevir/README.md

 data.
 My goal is to achieve success in this area of data science, but still continue to build an expert understanding in all areas of machine and deep learning.

+💼I am currently looking to break into my first data science role, humbled to learn and eager to face the challenges that help me grow in this discipline.

 <div align="center">
 <a href="https://www.linkedin.com/in/staceyrivet/">